Denbigh, Milton Keynes: Granby

 This is a small area, just north of the stadium.
-It is mainly industrial, but includes a mosque and a small, isolated, council housing block (that is planned for regeneration in future Milton Keynes Council plans).
+It is mainly industrial, but includes a mosque and a small, council housing block.

-The district takes its name from the original 'Marquis of Granby" inn nearby, as described next.
+The district takes its name from the original Marquis of Granby inn nearby, as described next.

 Denbigh Hall

-The modern industrial district called Denbigh Hall is in West Bletchley rather than in Denbigh, but is mentioned here because its history gives rise to the name Denbigh.
+The modern industrial district called Denbigh Hall is in West Bletchley rather than in Denbigh, but it gave rise to the name Denbigh.
 A local heritage map shows that it lies on the site of 'Denbigh Farm' It is separated from Denbigh by Watling Street.

 The original Denbigh Hall was an inn on Watling Street, dating from 1710.
 Family recollections say that it had previously been known as 'the Marquis of Granby' but that it had changed its name in the eighteenth century when the sixth Earl of Denbigh stopped there overnight and was made so comfortable that he declared it his half-way house to London.

 The inn no longer exists; its site is shown on the 1885 Ordnance Survey as just north of the bridge 158 where the West Coast Main Line crosses Watling Street.
 A third tale relates that the nobleman was given an axe when he asked for a bill.
 The same map shows a large private house, 'Denbigh Hall', to the south-east of the inn – its site is approximately at the junction of Whaddon Way with Melrose Avenue.

 Network Rail continues to use this name (Denbigh Hall) for its marshalling yards north of Bletchley railway station, near the site of the inn.
 The West Coast Main Line bridge (number 158) over Watling Street near here bears a plaque that explains that the first phase of the London and Birmingham Railway line terminated here, at Denbigh Hall station.
-At this point, passengers transferred to stage coaches for onward transfer by road to Birmingham.
+At this point, passengers transferred to coaches for onward transfer by road to Rugby and thence by rail to Birmingham.